nonplayer/hammercrawl/hc_core_player_3_rules.md

 ### Bags: How to Track Your Gear

 Characters' gear lists should be tracked as separate bag-based lists.
 The first so-called "bag" is all of the character's **Worn and Equipped Items**.
-This includes anything held directly in their hands (weapons, shields, torches, etc) and anything specifically worn via the "Wearable" quality (armor, clothing, backpacks, etc).
+This includes anything held directly in their hands (weapons, shields, torches, etc) and anything specifically worn via the "Wearable" quality (armour, clothing, backpacks, etc).
 These items do not count against Encumbrance.
-The only limit here is one of narrative sensibility: you can generally only wear one piece or armor, one necklace, one cloak, ten rings, and so on.
+The only limit here is one of narrative sensibility: you can generally only wear one piece or armour, one necklace, one cloak, ten rings, and so on.
 And most standard characters are assumed to have at most two functioning hands with which to hold things.
 Different anatomies and states of being will drastically impact this, so in the end it's up to the Player and the 'Smith.

 Next, every character has a default **Personal Inventory** with a number of slots equal to the character's Maximum Encumbrance.
 These are all the items they are stowing on their person, but not necessarily holding or wearing.
 All equipment on their sheet that is *not* worn on the body must be either carried in their Personal Inventory, or stowed into a carried bag within that Inventory.
 It is important to note that **items inside bags do not count against the character's base Encumbrance!** Only the bag's own base size counts against the Personal limit.
 That's why bags are great.